Sea Scouter Recognition

 Long Cruise Badge

-The USPS “Finley Sea Scout Service Award” recognizes those members of the United States Power Squadrons who are also youth or adult Sea Scout leaders, and who have provided outstanding civic, educational, and fraternal leadership to both the Sea Scouts and the United States Power Squadrons, through civic involvement, educational achievement, and active participation in both programs.
+The America's Boating Club “Finley Sea Scout Service Award” recognizes those members of America's Boating Club who are also youth or adult Sea Scout leaders, and who have provided outstanding civic, educational, and fraternal leadership to both Sea Scouts and America's Boating Club, through civic involvement, educational achievement, and active participation in both programs.

 Sea Scout Leadership Award

-The Sea Scout Leadership Award is presented by councils, areas, regions, and the BSA National Council to Sea Scouts and adult Leaders who have made exceptional contributions to the Sea Scout program.
+The Sea Scout Leadership Award is presented by councils, service territories, and the BSA National Council to Sea Scouts and adult Leaders who have made exceptional contributions to the Sea Scout program.